VxMxPx/mysli/bin/mysli.tplp/doc/README.md

 ## Introduction

-Tplp (Template Parser) package is a simple template parser.
+Tplp (Template Parser) is a template parser.

-Templates can be parsed and cached on request, but it's better idea to pre process them and save them in your package with CLI (it's really easy, see **CLI** section bellow).
+Templates can be parsed and cached on request, but it's better idea to pre-process them and save them in your package root.
+This can be done with command line interface (see **CLI** section bellow).

 Tplp works with regular PHP files too.
-You can completely avoid it, by just create normal files with `.php` extention.
+You can completely avoid it, by just creating normal files with `.php` extention.

 ## Usage